 This section discusses the beginnings of trade during the era of French colonization in North America.
 It recalls that whaling and cod, a seasonal activity, has led to the establishment of the first French on the continent.
 Admittedly, this activity will only occupy a small part of the population, but it will nonetheless remain an important component of the economy throughout the French Regime, and even beyond.

-However, IN REAL, What Was The Main Economic Activity In New France
+However, IN REAL, Which Economic Activity Was common in New France

-The fur trade is the real economic engine of New France.
+The most important economic activity in new France was The fur trade as it was the real economic engine of New France.
 The exploitation of furs, which has ensured the wealth of Canadians, is largely what has favored the exploration of the continent.
 In addition, trafficking has created alliances with many indigenous peoples.

 Finally, even though France’s mercantilist policy prohibited the creation of companies likely to rival those of the metropolis, a variety of initiatives gave birth to a craft and industrial sector.